eilara/Rx.pl/README.md

 What
 ----

 Working on lists with map/grep/List::Util/etc. is fun.
-But Why not have these powerful operators available when working with lists of events that have NOT happened yet?
+But the items have to be in the list.
+Why can't we use the same powerful operators, even when the items are events in the future, and are not yet in the list?
 With `Reactive` you can.

 Use it for:

-* Elegant async programming without callback nesting
+* Elegant async programming without callback nesting, using operators known from working with Perl lists
 * Managing and coordinating events, e.g. start an HTTP request when timeout on key press
 * Programming with stream transformations, instead of objects and